 John Wallace: No, they’re horizontal.
 I think what they have in common is that they have simplified the problem by collecting data off of Excel.
 They try to get themselves on the website.
 It makes the day of living hell more uniform.
-We’ve taken a different approach to on-board people’s data because a lot of people that we want to analyze, we can’t pick up off of Excel anyway.
-We might have to onboard data a little deeper.
+We’ve taken a different approach to on-board people’s data because for a lot of people that we want to analyze, we can’t pick up the data off of Excel anyway.
+We might have to on-board data a little deeper.
 We just said, “Let’s go ahead and be a completely open system.”

 Sramana Mitra: And your customers like that?

 Sramana Mitra: So how has revenue progressed from the pivot to product?

 John Wallace: Now, we’re about one-third product and two-thirds services.

 Sramana Mitra: You were $4 million in 2011.

 John Wallace: So, we’ll do about $6.5 million this year.

 Sramana Mitra: You’re continuing in the bootstrap mode.
 You’re not interested in taking money?

 John Wallace: We’ve done it for 11 years.
 We have an optimization problem.
 We have a lack in capital.
 So we continue to keep putting the dollars where they have the most meaning.
 It’s something we’re comfortable with.
 I considered it a couple of years ago.
 Should I step on the gas and raise capital?
 Two things don’t fit that model.
 We don’t look like the cookie-cutter fundable company from a VC viewpoint.
 One, we’ve been around a while, are profitable, and come from a services background.